This blueberry compote is so flavorful! Fresh blueberries are delicious; cooking them greatly enhances their flavor.

 One of the best things about this easy 15-minute recipe is that you can make it ahead of time and refrigerate it.
 It's just as good cold as it is when served warm.

-Grandpa didn't make a blueberry compote.
-His compote contained plums and raisins, and it was served chilled (this stewed prunes recipe reminds me of Grandpa's recipe).
+Grandpa's compote contained plums and raisins and was served chilled (this stewed prunes recipe reminds me of Grandpa's recipe).
+While my compote differs from Grandpa's, it's inspired by his, and I like to think he would approve.

 Jump to: